Moving out on your own can be scary, especially if you don’t know what to expect.

 Don’t forget about your non-housing related bills

-Such bills include, WiFi, cell phone, student loans, transportation, groceries, insurance, cable (though with all the streaming options these days you might want to take a pass on this one) and, last but certainly not least, savings and investing.
+Such bills include, WiFi, cell phone, student loans, transportation, groceries, insurance policies (like life insurance), cable (though with all the streaming options these days you might want to take a pass on this one) and, last but certainly not least, savings and investing.
 Add these all together, and make sure your expenses don’t exceed your monthly income.

 Control your living expenses